 5.2 What is not covered by this contract?

-This contract does not cover the physical connection of your premises to the distribution system, including metering equipment and the maintenance of that connection and the supply of energy to your premises.
+This contract does not cover the physical connection of your premises to the distribution system, including the maintenance of that connection and the supply of energy to your premises and, where we sell you gas, provision of metering equipment.
 This is the role of your distributor under a separate contract called a customer connection contract.

 6.1 Full information